What Is Tourette Syndrome?

 Dealing With Tourette Syndrome

-Many people don't understand what Tourette syndrome is or what causes it, so they might not know what to make of someone who has TS.
+Many people don't understand what Tourette syndrome is or what causes it, so they might not know what to make of someone who has it.
 And if people stare, it can feel embarrassing or frustrating.
-People with TS might have to explain their condition a lot or have to deal with people thinking they're strange.
+Someone who has it might have to explain their condition a lot or have to deal with people thinking they're strange.

 Although it's not easy to have Tourette syndrome, there's good news — the tics usually get milder or go away during adulthood.
 In the meantime, it can help to focus on something else.

-Things that teens with Tourette syndrome can do include:
+Things that someone with Tourette syndrome can do include:

 - Lend a helping hand.
 Dealing with Tourette syndrome often makes people more understanding of other people's feelings, especially other teens with problems.
 Use that special sensitivity by volunteering.

 - Embrace creativity.
 Creative activities such as writing, painting, or making music help focus the mind on other things.

 - Find support.
 The Tourette Syndrome Association sponsors support groups with others who understand the condition's challenges.

 - Take control.
 People with Tourette syndrome can feel more in control of their lives by researching, asking their doctors plenty of questions, and taking an active role in their treatment.